Supporting Women in MDHS

 We value diversity and encourage applicants from diverse backgrounds and experiences to apply.
 If you require any adjustments or tailored support during the application process or at any other stage, please contact our team via email: swim-mentoring@unimelb.edu.au

-• Getting the right match
+• Getting the Right Match

 • The matching process will be undertaken using the data gained through the registration survey.